 Make the most of your allocated outside time.

-Stage four lockdown has changed the way we live dramatically.
+Lockdown has again changed the way we live dramatically.
 For most of us, it means our daily exercise has been obstructed in nature and/or duration.
-Either way, it’s never been more important to make the most of our one hour of allotted exercise time, for general wellbeing and mental health.
+Either way, it’s never been more important to make the most of our two hours of allotted exercise time, for general wellbeing and mental health.

-The new rules say that you can exercise with one other person within five kilometres from your home for up to 60 minutes per day.
+The new rules say that you can exercise with one other person within five kilometres from your home for up to two hours per day.
 Join us as we spotlight some of the spots in your council area that are well worth a peruse.

 On the banks of the Yarra River and wetlands lies Alphington Park.
 The park plays host to a range of different interests, with conditions to suit bike riders, dog walkers and more.